-- Mix data for payers: Since 1965, Medicaid provides coverage to non-emergency medical transportation service benefits that cover a vast percentage of Medicaid members that specify patient prioritization.
+- Specifying patient prioritization for payer: Since 1965, Medicaid provides coverage to non-emergency medical transportation service benefits that cover a vast percentage of Medicaid members that specify patient prioritization.

-- Demographic patient data: Senior patients and the aging population are less likely to have a car at their disposal, drive to their appointments, or avoid public transportation for their healthcare requirements.
+- Diminished utilization of personal or public conveyance: Senior patients and the aging population are less likely to have a car at their disposal, drive to their appointments, or avoid public transportation for their healthcare requirements.

-- Feedback and suggestion through patient experience: When patients are discharged or facing a facility transfer procedure, they are more than likely to leave feedback or suggestion including the patient transportation services process.
+- Acknowledging patient feedback: When patients are discharged or face a facility transfer procedure, they are more than likely to leave feedback or suggestions, including the patient transportation services process.

-- Event reporting for patient safety: Identifying if the workflow in transportation management caused an event that could’ve been avoided or prevented as these events or near-misses are categorized.
+- Identifying transportation event reports: Identifying if the workflow in transportation management caused an event that could’ve been avoided or prevented as these events or near-misses are categorized.

-- Vendor spending on transportation: Financial reporting or supply chain can assist in indicating the utility and facility of budget expenses that are directly proportional to patient transportation services.
+- Retailer expenses on transportation services: Financial reporting or supply chain can assist in indicating the utility and facility of budget expenses that are directly proportional to patient transportation services.

-- Internal obstructions or restrictions: The extended stay at hospital or healthcare facilities or delay in discharge metrics of a patient can garner how internal restriction and obstructions can affect patient care transportation.
+- Restrictions affecting patient transportation: The extended stay at hospital or healthcare facilities or delay in discharge data of a patient can garner how internal restriction and obstructions can affect patient care transportation.